Billy Twelvetrees: Club career

+On 27 April 2023, after 12 seasons at Gloucester, it was announced that Twelvetrees would join ambitious club Ealing Trailfinders in the RFU Championship for the 2023-24 season.
+On 13 May 2024, Trailfinders became winners of the RFU Championship league for the 2023-24 season.

+On 28 June 2024, Twelvetrees announced his retirement from professional rugby at the end of the season.

 International career

 He was called up for the second string national side, England Saxons, in 2011.

 A year later after leaving Leicester for Gloucester Twelvetrees was handed his first full international cap by Stuart Lancaster for England's Calcutta Cup clash with Scotland at Twickenham, scoring a try on his debut.
 On 12 June 2013, following an impressive performance against Argentina, Twelvetrees was called up to the British & Irish Lions tour of Australia due to concerns about possible injuries sustained by the fly halves and centres prior to the tests.

 International tries

+Coaching career

+On 19 July 2024, following his retirement, Twelvetrees returned to Gloucester as a backs and attack coach for Championship side Hartpury University.